astitva1905/Rule-Mining-with-Bayesian-Networks/README.md

 ## Code
 The working Jupyter notebook file can be found in the repository.
 It walks through all the steps involved, as well as the final results and observations.

+You can also access the updated working project in this [colab notebook](https://colab.research.google.com/drive/16vFwrPpfbBpGFI93LAmX2mfUhywDL9YH?usp=sharing)